4ga Boards is a boards system for realtime project management

 Public Exploit Available: false

-Analyst Notes: As of February 5, 2026, there is no public information indicating active exploitation of this vulnerability.
-AI assistants are increasingly targeted due to the wealth of information they process.
+Analyst Notes: As of Jun 4, 2026, there is no public information indicating active exploitation of this vulnerability.
+However, due to the nature of the flaw, the potential for exploitation is high.

 Analyst Recommendation